nkitan/aliaser/README.md

  1.$> chmod +x install.sh
  2.$> ./install.sh

-after installation, run the program using 'aliaser'
+after installation restart your shell and run the program using 'aliaser'

 $> aliaser